 az --version.
 If you need to install or upgrade, see Install Azure CLI 2.0.

 Create a virtual machine running OpenSUSE Linux

 First, create a resource group.
-In this example, we are naming the resource group mySQSUSEResourceGroup and creating it in the East US region.
+In this example, the resource group is named mySQSUSEResourceGroup and it is created in the East US region.

 az group create --name mySQLSUSEResourceGroup --location eastus

 Create the VM.
 In this example, the VM is named myVM and the VM size is Standard_D2s_v3, but you should choose the VM size you think is most appropriate for your workload.

 az vm create --resource-group mySQLSUSEResourceGroup \ --name myVM \ --image openSUSE-Leap \ --size Standard_D2s_v3 \ --generate-ssh-keys

 You also need to add a rule to the network security group to allow traffic over port 3306 for MySQL.

 az vm open-port --port 3306 --resource-group mySQLSUSEResourceGroup --name myVM